literally1984/smallperson/README.md

-# primplugin
+# PrimPlugin
-A custom made plugin for primcraft
+A custom-made Minecraft plugin for primcraft by Bongo Cat#1100 and ayonull#001